 To lift people out of poverty, an inclusive economic recovery is needed that drives forward development and regeneration across the city - delivering excellent education, jobs that pay at least the Real Living Wage and jobs that provide opportunities for progression.
 To address health inequities, prevention will need to be at the heart of improving health outcomes.
-A whole-system approach will be needed that amplifies the importance of, and supports the take-up of, immunisations and screenings as well as healthy and active lifestyles, and that improves environmental factors such as air quality and access to green space.
+A whole system approach will be needed that amplifies the importance of and supports the take up of immunisations, screening and healthy and active lifestyles and improves environmental factors such as air quality and access to green space.